Our Favorite Hotels in Mumbai

 The 5 Best Neighborhoods in Mumbai for Tourists

 At the southern end of the peninsula, Colaba includes the area more officially known as Apollo Bandar.
 Near the iconic Gateway of India monument and historic Taj Mahal Palace hotel, the comparatively narrow, shady, and quiet lanes are packed with charming guesthouses, modern pizza joints, and stylish wine bistros.
 Regular sea breezes add to the appeal during the worst of the heat and humidity.
-The downsides are the extra distance from the airport, the metro won’t start till 2021, and some lowlifes do inhabit a few doorways at night.
+The downsides are the extra distance from the airport, the metro won’t start soon, and some lowlifes do inhabit a few doorways at night.
 A longish walk via the extended Oval Maidan parkland are the neighboring areas of Kala Ghoda, home to several museums and galleries, and Fort, no longer with the namesake building but also sprinkled with colonial-era remnants.

 Built on reclaimed land only 100 years ago, this multi-lane esplanade and its shady backstreets offer a range of accommodations from 5-star hotels to budget-priced guesthouses.
 Stretching several kilometers from the quieter southern section near The Oberoi hotel to Chowpatty beach (see below), the road is flanked by fascinating Art Deco buildings and paralleled by a path that is ideal for walking, cycling, and watching sunsets.
 The traffic is heavy and the cool sea breezes do temper the heat and humidity.
 Home to two international cricket stadiums, the area is also a quick taxi trip south to the historic Colaba area and walkable to the seemingly endless bazaars around Crawford Market.